blorente/decorat/wiki/stories/the_promotion.md

 ---

 The train was shaking in its suspensions as it rushed through the Medicae district.
-Five long white marble strips, no more than three stories tall formed the bulk of the hospital complex.
+Five long white marble strips, no more than three stories tall, formed the bulk of the hospital complex.
 They were arranged in a neat circle, all reaching out from a spire of contrasting red stone, some twenty stories tall, and windowless.

 "You know?
 I've always found the Fingers surprisingly similar to a Cognitor" I said, turning to Jorrick.
 I wrangled my arm, trying to bring the cup to my lips through the backs and chests of the surrounding workers filling the space.

-"Huh, I can see it."
+"Huh.
+Yeah, I can see it."
 He paused for a bit, as if digesting the epiphany "Bugger!
 Now not even the nuts will let you get away from the damn things."

 "You do know that most people heal from Pod Disease".
 I finally got the cup to my lips, barely spilling anything.

 "The voices stop alright, but that ain't 'healing' in my book.
 Like putting a jackhammer to your head!
 I reckon they built the Fingers so low so that us poor ninkers won't die if we jump off.
 They don't care about your broken back, if your mind's still sharp."

 He did have a point.
-Just like Pod Disease affected everyone differently, it was hard to predict what the resets would do to the souls that ended up in the Fingers.
-Still, Jorrick was raising his voice.
+Just like Pod Disease affected everyone differently, it was hard to predict what the resets would do to the workers that ended up in the Fingers.

 I looked around the carriage; oddly, nobody seemed to rise an eyebrow at the mention of such a sensitive topic.
 Had they not heard Jorrick?
 He certainly had been loud enough.

 A couple of urban fliers zoomed past the train, towards one of the Medicae buildings.
-They were painted in arbites bronze, shining bright against the black and white backdrop.
+They were painted in arbites bronze, shining bright against the red and white backdrop.

 That didn't help Jorrick's mood.
 "Bet they're coming from the Graters, those ninkers."